the computation and language lab

 2024

-[116]Piantadosi, S.T.
+[122]Piantadosi, S.T.
 (2024).
-Modern language models refute Chomsky's approach to language. in From fieldwork to linguistic theory: A tribute to Dan Everett.
+Modern language models refute Chomsky's approach to language. in From fieldwork to linguistic theory: A tribute to Dan Everett (Empirically Oriented Theoretical Morphology and Syntax 15).
 E. Gibson, M. Poliak, (Eds).
-Language Science Press. [pdf]
+Berlin: Language Science Press, 353--414. [pdf]

 [117]Cheyette, S., Piantadosi, S.T.
 (2024).
 Response to difficulty drives variation in IQ test performance.
 Open Mind, 8, 265-277. [pdf]

-[114]Cantlon, J.F., Piantadosi, S.T.
+[115]Cantlon, J.F., Piantadosi, S.T.
 (2024).
-Information capacity sparked human intelligence.
+Uniquely human intelligence arose from expanded information capacity.
 Nature Reviews Psychology. [pdf]

 2023